Support is Always Available

 Email START@coloradocollege.edu, letting us know that you want to book a session and whether you have a preference of day/time.

-Let us know if there's a particular START member that you'd like to meet with based on our bios above, mention that too!
+Let us know if there's a particular START member that you'd like to meet with based on our bios below, mention that too!
 That being said, please do not select a START member that you have a friendship or personal relationship with.

 About the Sessions

 Sessions are 45-minutes long.
 Since START is not a crisis resource, START members are not available 24/7 nor do we have a hotline, so you must set up a session or email us to receive START assistance.
 Sessions cannot be made same day, they must be scheduled up to 24 hours in advance.

 Sessions can take place in a private place of your choosing, with the exception of in dorm rooms or homes.
 In order to ensure confidentiality, sessions must be in a private location.
 Common places people choose to meet include an upstairs Worner study room, the Interfaith House, or an empty classroom.